cdonohue/prezto-clean-prompt/README.md

 ## Installation
 1. Update your color theme.
 You can use the provided [iTerm color theme](https://github.com/cdonohue/prezto-clean-prompt/releases/download/1.0.0/Duotone.Dark.Space.itermcolors) or modify your terminal with the ANSI colors below

+1. Head over to https://github.com/ryanoasis/nerd-fonts and install your favorite nerd font (I use [Sauce Code Pro](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/SourceCodePro/Medium/complete/Sauce%20Code%20Pro%20Medium%20Nerd%20Font%20Complete%20Mono.ttf))

+    > You need one of these to get the arrow separators, OS icons, and NodeJS logo

 2. Clone to your external prezto prompts
 ```shell